 Recorder player Olwen Foulkes released her debut album ‘Directed by Handel’ on Barn Cottage Records in Winter 2017 and recently graduated from the Royal Academy of Music, London, with a ‘distinction’ and DipRAM award for her MMus degree.

 Olwen was selected as a Handel House Talent artist at Handel&Hendrix House in London in 2015 and she particularly enjoys programming chamber recitals for intimate venues such as Handel&Handrix House, the Foundling Museum, and the Wallace Collection with her regular duo partner, harpsichordist Nathaniel Mander and chamber group Flauti d’echo.

-Frequently praised for communication and stage presence, she particularly enjoys programming narrative recitals for intimate venues such as Handel House Museum, the Foundling Museum, and the Wallace Collection with her regular duo partner, harpsichordist Nathaniel Mander.
-In larger settings, Olwen has performed with the Orchestra of the Age of Enlightenment, La Serenissima, Oxford Baroque, Oxford Bach Soloists and Hampstead Garden Opera.
-She has recently made appearances as a concerto soloist with Music for Awhile, Amersham Festival Orchestra, 21st Century Baroque, the Amadé Players, L’instante, and the RAM Baroque Orchestra.
+Olwen has performed with the Orchestra of the Age of Enlightenment, La Serenissima, Oxford Baroque, and Hampstead Garden Opera and she has recently made appearances as a concerto soloist with Music for Awhile, Oxford Bach Soloists, Amersham Festival Orchestra, 21st Century Baroque, the Amadé Players, L’instante, and the RAM Baroque Orchestra.